HelixOriginator/dharmic-innovation-velocity-index/README.md

 npm run dev

-Frontend will run at:
+Frontend runs at:

 http://localhost:5173

 Usage

-Start both servers (backend + frontend).
+Start backend and frontend.

 Open the frontend in your browser.

-Create a project and add text, links, or video references.
+Create a project and add text, links, or videos.

-View the computed Karma Index, Kallol phase, and Helix identifier.
+View the Karma Index, Kallol phase, and Helix identifier.

 Save or export your project record.

-This version includes core functionality with room for expansion into real-time analytics, blockchain verification, and deeper novelty scoring.
+This version includes the core workflow and leaves room for extensions such as real-time analytics, blockchain verification, and advanced novelty scoring.

 Roadmap

-Integration of real Helix novelty analysis
+Full Helix novelty analysis

-Expansion of ethical velocity metrics
+Expanded ethical velocity metrics

-PDF and CSV export
+PDF/CSV export

 Multi-language interface

-Optional blockchain timestamping for identifiers
+Optional blockchain timestamping

-Public API for NGOs and institutions
+Public API for institutions

-Mentor-matching and community layer
+Community and mentor-matching layer

 Attribution

-Created by:
+Created by
 Kallol Chakrabarti (also known as Kallol)
 Independent Researcher

-License

-Released under the MIT License.
-See the LICENSE file for details.